Quantum Algorithm for Apprenticeship Learning: Approximate apprenticeship learning

 \subsection{Classical approximate apprenticeship learning algorithm}

 Algorithm~\ref{AL} in the previous section finds policies such that their corresponding feature expectations converge to $\mu_E$.
-This is the ideal case when when $\hat\mu_E = \mu_E$ lies in the convex hull of the set of feature expectations attained by optimal policies.
+This is the ideal case when when $\hat\mu_E = \mu_E$ is a valid feature expectation vector and therefore lies in the convex hull of the set of feature expectations attained by optimal policies.
 In a more general case where $\hat\mu_E$ is a noisy estimate of $\mu_E$ and hence does not lie in the aforementioned convex hull, convergence to a small ball of radius $\rho\in\mathbb R_+$ centered around $\hat\mu_E$ that intersects the convex hull is considered.
 This more robust algorithm is presented as the classical approximate apprenticeship learning algorithm in Algorithm~\ref{algo}.

 \begin{breakablealgorithm} \end{breakablealgorithm}